oooorgle/llama-Grapple/README.md

 llama-Grapple
 =============
-A simple yet customizable grapple hook!
+A simple yet customizable grapple hook for Minecraft!

 Features
     Easily manage custom configurations for privileged, donating, or ranked players.